A Theory of Ex Post Rationalization

 \subsection{Discussion of modeling choices}

 Plausibly, the agent's rationalization motive depends on the kind of \textit{ex ante} uncertainty she faced.
 Choosing a risky investment is not like choosing a bet in roulette.
 It is easier to remember the \textit{ex ante} perspective when evaluating choices with objective risks.
-By contrast, people are more likely to say, ``I should have known it!" for decisions that involved Knightian uncertainty or required deliberation to weigh competing considerations.
+By contrast, people are more likely to say, ``I should have known it!" for decisions that involved subjective uncertainty or required deliberation to weigh competing considerations.
 Our model abstracts from this nuance, representing uncertainty using only a distribution over states.
 However, we interpret the scope of the theory to be confined to those kinds of uncertainty which seem predictable in hindsight.\footnote{We suggest that experimental tests of the theory use forms of uncertainty that require the subject to exercise judgment, rather than objective risks such as coin flips or dice rolls.
 Experimenters might also consider designs that give subjects the illusion of control \citep{langer1975illusion, presson1996illusion}.}

 For the theory to depart from the classical prediction, the available rationales $\mathcal{V}$ must be limited.
 For instance, if $\mathcal{V}$ includes a `stoic' rationale that is indifferent between all action sequences, then the second term in \eqref{eq:full_rationalizer} can always be set to zero, and the theory predicts material utility maximization.
 Thus, the theory's novel predictions depend on plausible restrictions on the rationales that the agent can adopt.